croprotocol/aggregator/README.md

 # Cro Ag

 **Cro Ag** is a Web3 super aggregator built on the **Sui** blockchain, providing users with unified access to multiple DeFi protocols, including **Lending** and **Swap** features.
-Our mission is to make DeFi on Sui more accessible, efficient, and powerful by abstracting away complexities and integrating key protocols like Scallop and Kai Finance.
+Our mission is to make DeFi on Sui more accessible, efficient, and powerful by abstracting away complexities and integrating key protocols.

 ## ✨ Features